khbence/pansim/README.md

 If you want to generate random amount of agents and locations use the -n and -N flags described above.

+## Matlab interface

+If matlab is detected, CMake will build a shared library (mex) that can be used from Matlab.
+The matlab script in the 'matlab' directory named run_cpp.m shows an example of how to use the mex file.
+The script will run the simulation with a few non-default parameters, and trigger a set of closures.
+You have to run this script from the root directory of the project.
+In order to have matlab find the .m files, you have to add the 'matlab' directory to the matlab path, as well as your build directory, containing mexPanSim.mexa64.
+For example, if you are using the default build directory, you can run the following commands from the root directory of the project:
+> addpath('matlab')
+> addpath('build')

 # License
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]